-Mr. Mian is also a published author of two books, Send in the Idiots and The Banker’s Daughter.
+Emran is also a published author of two books, Send in the Idiots and The Banker’s Daughter.

-Mr. O’Leary is a member of the Higher Education Commission and has been writing about higher education for more than 30 years.
+John is a member of the Higher Education Commission and has been writing about higher education for more than 30 years.
 In 2011 he won the Ted Wragg Award for Sustained Contribution to Education Journalism.

 Professor Mark E. Smith became Vice-Chancellor of Lancaster University in 2012 having previously served as Deputy Vice-Chancellor at Warwick University.
 He is the current Chair of the Graduate Prospects and HECSU boards, as well as being a member of the HESA Board, the Universities UK Research Policy, Funding Policy and Long Term Strategy Network groups.

-Sir Steve joined the University of Exeter as Vice-Chancellor in 2002.
+Professor Sir Steve joined the University of Exeter as Vice-Chancellor in 2002.
 He was previously Senior Pro-Vice-Chancellor (Academic Affairs) and Professor of International Politics at the University of Wales, Aberystwyth, as well as Head of the Department of International Politics and Director of the Centre for Public Choice Studies at the University of East Anglia.

-He has written or edited 17 books, published well over 100 academic papers and is currently Chair of the UCAS Board and a Board Member of the Russell Group
+He has written or edited 17 books, published well over 100 academic papers and is currently Chair of the UCAS Board and a Board Member of the Russell Group.

 Wes Streeting is the Labour MP for Ilford North, having been elected at the 2015 General Election.
 He has worked outside politics as a senior manager and chief executive for a number of voluntary and private sector organisations working to improve access to education: from an anti-bullying campaign working with over 10,000 schools across Britain to running a national charity that supports people from under-privileged backgrounds to gain entrance to university.